M2D2co/accessibility-basics/readme.md

 * `master` has the accessible version of the application.
 * `start` has the starting point for the workshop.
 This branch includes errors that will be tested for, explained, and fixed during the workshop.
-* all other branches are steps at different point during the workshop.

 ## Running the code